 Weekly private lessons are traditional for both children and adults.
-However, in my experience, it’s barely enough instructional time for optimal advancement.
-Taking lessons less often than weekly – for example, every other week – comes with the risk of spending many days practicing something wrong, using the wrong technique, etc.
+Taking lessons less often than weekly – for example, every other week – comes with the risk of spending time practicing something wrong, mastering the wrong technique, etc.

 For optimal advancement as an adult piano student, keep this formula in mind: